access-development/product-inventory-tracker/README.md

 ### Overview

-You are required to enhance the functionality of our Product Inventory Tracker by adding features that allow users to search for products based on specific criteria.
-Your task involves implementing methods in the service layer (`ProductService`) to enable filtering of product entries by various product attributes.
+You are required to improve our Product Inventory Tracker by adding features that let users search for products using specific details.
+Your job is to add methods in the service layer (`ProductService`) to filter product entries based on different product attributes.

 ### Requirements

 **Coding Standards:**

-- Uphold clean code principles to ensure your code is both readable and maintainable, such as:
+- Follow clean code rules to make your code easy to read and maintain:
-  - **Proper naming conventions:** Choose clear and descriptive names for methods and parameters.
+  - **Clear naming:** Use names for methods and parameters that explain their purpose.
-  - **Usage of Java’s Optional:** Apply Java’s Optional to gracefully handle potential null values.
+  - **Java’s Optional:** Use Java’s Optional to safely handle cases where values might be missing (null).
-  - **Efficient use of functional interfaces and stream operations:** Utilize these features for effective data processing.
+  - **Streams and functional interfaces:** Use these Java features to process data efficiently.

 ### Setup Instructions